hbctraining/In-depth-NGS-Data-Analysis-Course/sessionV/lessons/04_QC_cross_correlation.md

 ## Learning Objectives

+* Discussing sources of low quality ChIP-seq data
 * Understanding strand cross-correlation
 * Using `phantompeakqualtools` to compute cross-correlation and associated QC metrics
 * Evaluating the cross-correlation plot

+## ChIP-Seq quality assessment

+Prior to performing any downstream analyses with the results from a peak caller, it is best practice to assess the quality of your ChIP-Seq data.
+What we are looking for is good	quality	ChIP-seq enrichment over background.

 ## Strand cross-correlation